yam655/tallytime/README.md

 my hours.
 However, once I had kids I found this was very useful to track time when family responsibilities interfere with my normal work day.

-Using different prefixes it is possible to simultaniously track work using multiple levels of granularity.
+Using different prefixes it is possible to simultaneously track work using multiple levels of granularity.

 ## Usage

     Usage: tallytime [options] time log message

     A stupidly simple time tracker.
 Supports concurrent marked segments using leading punctuation on a word ('started @work on %task'), comments with a stand-alone leading punctuation in the comment-line ('% comment only seen in raw segment').

     Options:
       --version             show program's version number and exit -h, --help            show this help message and exit -v, --verbose         display output [default]
       -q, --quiet           be less verbose
       --draft               dump a draft of the report to stdout --tally               Instead of logging a time entry, generate the report.
       --last                Print the last-entered log and current time elapsed.
-  -i FILE, --log-filename=FILE
+      --home=DIR            Set the default configuration directory. [default:
-                        Set active time log FILE.
-Defaults to be relative to your home directory. [default: .tallytime/time.log] -o FILE, --report-filename=FILE
+                        ~/.tallytime
-                        Set time report FILE.
-Defaults to be relative to your home directory. [default: .tallytime/report.txt] -s SEGMENTS, --segments=SEGMENTS
+      -s SEGMENTS, --segments=SEGMENTS
-                        one or more output segments: raw, comment, mark, secs, last, all, none, (and any can be preceded with 'no' to disable) [default: raw,mark,last] -c FILE, --config=FILE
+                            one or more output segments: raw, comment, mark, secs, last, all, none, (and any can be preceded with 'no' to disable) [default: raw,mark,last]
-                        Set the configuration file to FILE. [default:
+      --undo                Undo the previous tally.
-                        .tallytime/config.ini]
+      --fake=TIMESPEC       Produce timelog output for
-  --write-config        Write the current configuration to the configuration
+                            {YYYY-{MM-{DD'T'}}}HH{:MM{:SS}}
-                        file.
+      --write-config        Write the current configuration to the configuration file.

     The time log message can be a single argument or can be multiple arguments.
     There is no support for an on-going task.
 You start one task, then start a new task.
 The time associated with marks is tracked by summing each of the log entries with the same mark.
 You can have multiple marks in the same log entry, and this is the only supported way to track multiple concurrent tasks.

 ### The different types of segments